drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/05.marketing-products/02.product-catalog-facets/docs.md

 **Place facets block on the product catalog page**
 1. Navigate to the Block layout administration page at `/admin/structure/block`.
-2. Click the "Place block" button for the "Sidebar first" region.
+2. Click the *Place block* button for the *Sidebar first* region.
-3. Click the "Place block" button for the Facets "Brand" block.
+3. Click the *Place block* button for the Facets *Brand* block.

 ![Place Brand block](../../images/product-catalog-9.jpg)

-4. For the "Configure block" settings, the default values are fine.
-Click "Save block" to add the Brand block.
+4. For the *Configure block* settings, the default values are fine.
+Click *Save block* to add the Brand block.
-5. Repeat steps 2-4 for the Facet "Categories" block.
+5. Repeat steps 2-4 for the Facet *Categories* block.
 6. Rebuild the cache and navigate to the Product catalog page at `/product-catalog` to view the results.

-For the screenshot below, I selected the "Urban Living" Category.
+For the screenshot below, I selected the *Urban Living* Category.
 Then its five sub-categories appeared.
-Selecting "Toys/Novelties" reduced the number of matching products to just two.
-Notice that only the single "Pool Toys Inc." Brand is listed, since that is the brand for both toys.
+Selecting *Toys/Novelties* reduced the number of matching products to just two.
+Notice that only the single *Pool Toys Inc.* Brand is listed, since that is the brand for both toys.
 ![Product catalog page in action](../../images/product-catalog-13.jpg)

 ### Links and resources